-The Réseaux IP Européens Network Coordination Centre (RIPE NCC) is an independent, not-for-profit membership organisation.
+- The Réseaux IP Européens Network Coordination Centre (RIPE NCC) is an independent, not-for-profit membership organisation.
 It supports the operation and development of the Internet through technical coordination and operates one of the world's five Regional Internet Registries (RIRs).
-The RIPE NCC's most prominent tasks include:

-- Distribution and registration of IP addresses and Autonomous System (AS) Numbers - Operating the RIPE Database - Operating the K-root server cluster, one of the world's 13 root name servers - Coordinating the RIPE community
+The RIPE NCC's most prominent tasks include: - Distribution and registration of IP addresses and Autonomous System (AS) Numbers - Operating the RIPE Database - Operating the K-root server cluster, one of the world's 13 root name servers - Coordinating the RIPE community telecommunication organisations.

-Most of the RIPE NCC's members are Internet Service Providers (ISPs) and telecommunication organisations.
 Other members are large corporations, academic institutions and government bodies.
 At the end of 2008, the RIPE NCC supported 6,064 members in the 75 countries in its service region.
 The organisation is based in Amsterdam, the Netherlands, and has around 110 staff.